 **NEW ** Calling all host families.
 I will be holding an online meeting on Friday 16th September for all Ukraine host families in my constituency.
 This will be supported by West Sussex County Council.
 It will be an opportunity for you to tell me anything that you wish me to share with our local councils, ministers or ask of the Government.
 You must register for the meeting by emailing firstname.lastname@example.org. **

-The terrifying events in Ukraine over the last few weeks have changed our world in ways that it is not yet possible to fully comprehend.
+The terrifying events in Ukraine over the last six months have changed our world in ways that it is not yet possible to fully comprehend.

 West Sussex has residents and visiting workers from Ukraine, Russia, Poland and other impacted countries.
 Our thoughts and our prayers are with them at this time.
 To be clear, it is Putin’s actions that we condemn, not the people of Russia who are also victims of this situation.

 As well being a human tragedy, it is intensely sad for all of us of an age that revelled in the values of freedom and self-determination that the fall of the Iron Curtain in 1989 saw flourish across our continent.